 Variation in returns

-Unlike CAGR, the IRR takes into account the variations in returns or the market volatility over the period of investment.
-It takes into account the cash flow that the investment generates over the entire time period, and thus automatically accounts for the ups and downs of the businesses or projects that face over a period of time.
+Unlike CAGR, the IRR considers the variations in returns or the market volatility over the period of investment.
+It considers the cash flow that the investment generates over the entire time period, and thus automatically accounts for the ups and downs of the businesses or projects that face over a period of time.

 Helpful in project comparison

-IRR is of immense use for comparison of multiple projects and chooses the best among them.
-It takes into account the initial cash outflow as well the cash inflows that each project can generate over their time frame.
+IRR is of immense use for the comparison of multiple projects and chooses the best among them.
+It considers the initial cash outflow and the cash inflows that each project can generate over its time frame.
 Thus, it provides a much broader outlook than the CAGR.
 The time value of money concept plays a vital role in business investments.
 And IRR is a better and preferred method to understand this.
 CAGR average outs the returns that may be coming at a later stage.

 Capital expenditure decisions